 All firms must be able to show consistently that fair treatment of customers is at the heart of their business model.
+Learn more about what is expected.

 Above all, customers expect financial services and products that meet their needs from firms they trust.